-- The Pax Global Opportunities Fund outperformed the MSCI ACWI benchmark in the third quarter of 2020.
+- The Pax Global Opportunities Fund outperformed the MSCI ACWI Index in the third quarter of 2021.

 - The investment team remains focused on companies demonstrating consistent growth and operational return profiles coupled with lower debt levels.
-Areas of interest include the accelerating digital transformation of enterprises given working-from-home patterns during lockdown, more efficacious drug discovery, and companies helping businesses grow through research and development.
+Areas of interest include beneficiaries of increased spending on drug discovery and testing, the accelerating digital transformation of enterprises, companies providing access to finance and businesses enabling the sharing economy.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

 |MSCI ACWI (Net) Index||-4.13||-1.05||11.12||27.44||12.58||-||-||13.22|

 |Lipper Global Multi-Cap Growth Funds Index||-4.30||-1.46||9.25||27.03||18.30||-||-||18.03|

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 To obtain performance for the most recent month-end, call 800.767.1729 or visit impaxam.com

 Figures include reinvested dividends, capital gains distributions and changes in principal value.

 1The inception date for the Pax Global Opportunities Fund Institutional Class and the Investor Class is June 27, 2018.